 Make your own book.
 Cut out the next page of this book.
 Cut on the dotted lines.
 Fold the page on the lines.
 Write the title of the book on the cover.
 Put your name under the title, because you are the story writer.
 Draw a picture on the cover.
 Now write your story into the book.

 Draw picture here.
 Draw picture here.

 Start writing your story here.
 Finish your story.

-Continue with your story here.
-Write what happens at the end of your story.
+9

 Draw picture here.
 Draw picture here.